anton-k/handle-pattern-servant-app/README.md

 ### Application user guide

 See makefile for available actions for installation and testing the service.
-The app can be biuld with stack.
+The app can be build with stack.
 The GHC extension list is kept lightweight but we rely on modern compiler GHC 9.2 for nice record-dot syntax.

 We can